Call us on

 Zimbabwe

 In addition to exceptionally skilled guides and enormous wildlife reserves, Zimbabwe offers the opportunity for a truly personalised trip.
-In 2024, we suggest opting for a private guide who will travel alongside you as you move between camps throughout the country.
+In 2026, we suggest opting for a private guide who will travel alongside you as you move between camps throughout the country.
 They’ll get to know all of your interests and preferences so that they can create a completely customised itinerary.
+You’ll also find Zimbabwe offers you a less crowded safari experience than you may find in the Kruger or the Serengeti.

 While at the falls, our travel designers recommend staying at Matetsi, a luxury river lodge that’s committed to minimising its carbon footprint, supporting local communities and helping to prevent poaching.
 We also love Somalisa Acacia in Hwange National Park, which is open to all ages – making it ideal for adventurous families who are looking to take their safari experience to the next level.